Ko Ngā Whakataunga Mā Te Whānau, Kaitiaki Hoki | Caregiver & Whānau Support

 • Youth Justice

-Sadly, if a young person with FASD does end up in trouble with the law (see our advice around this here), the courts may send them for funded diagnosis.
+If a young person with FASD does end up in trouble with the law (see our advice around this here), the courts may send them for funded diagnosis.
 However early intervention will always have the best outcomes.

 It can be helpful to talk to other parents who have been through the process in your area.
 To contact others, you could find a kanohi ki te kanohi (face to face) support group in your area – click here for our list of groups around Aotearoa.